MD5-Hashm/simple-enc/README.md

 Simple python program to encrypt files with AES-256 encryption

 # Setup
-First install "pyAesCrypt" using pip.
+First install "'pyAesCrypt'" using pip.
 Thats it!
 Optionally you can add an alias such as: